Comcast tests new ad tech to help networks capture binge viewers

-Comcast Corp(CMCSA.O), the largest U.S. cable operator, is testing new advertising technology that inserts up-to-date commercials into past episodes of TV shows that are available on demand, a development that could help television networks generate additional revenue.
+Dec 2 Comcast Corp, the largest U.S. cable operator, is testing new advertising technology that inserts up-to-date commercials into past episodes of TV shows that are available on demand, a development that could help television networks generate additional revenue.

 With the new service it is testing, Comcast will take the same commercials that aired live and insert them into a show's older episodes that are watched on demand.
 TV networks can try to broker deals with advertisers to pay for the additional viewership, which will be measured by Nielsen.